hasukmistry/conversional/README.md

 This make command will start the app in production mode on the specified port in `docker-compose.yml`.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## ENV Configuration

+Following env variables are available in docker-compose.yml.

+`REACT_APP_LAYOUT` - JSON data structure from which app will be rendered.
+By default, `data2.json` is used to render in the app.

+`PORT` - The port on which the application will run.